essteer/mit-686x/src/unit1/L04_Linear_Classification_Generalisation/e_stochastic_gradient_descent.md

 Stochastic gradient descent (SGD) is selected over full gradient descent, because it is more efficient.

-1. We sample a training example, i, at random from the set of possible indices of the training examples.
+1. We sample a training example, $i$, at random from the set of possible indices of the training examples.

-- `i ∈ {1, ⋯, n}` at random
+- $i ∈ \{1, ⋯, n\}$ at random

 2. Then, we perform a gradient descent update with respect to the selected sampled term.